neuroinformatics-unit/HowTo/docs/source/programming/vscode-with-slurm-job.md

 You have two options to run VSCode:

 -  **Run VSCode in  the browser:**
-    After completing the above step, a second link will appear in the terminal (e.g., `https://vscode.dev/tunnel/gpu-XXXX`), which you can follow to access your VSCode session running directly on the HPC compute node.
+    After completing the above step, a second link will appear in the terminal (e.g., `https://vscode.dev/tunnel/<node-name>`), which you can follow to access your VSCode session running directly on the HPC compute node.

 - **Run VSCode on your local machine:**
     If you want instead to use your local VSCode, install the "Remote - Tunnels" extension, click on "Open remote window" in the bottom left corner of the VSCode window, and select "Connect to Tunnel".
-You should see the name "gpu-XXXX" in the list of available tunnels.
+You should see the node name in the list of available tunnels.
 Click on it to connect to the VSCode session running on the HPC compute node.

-NB: the GPU name in the URL provided might not match the actual node name.
+NB: the node name in the URL provided might not match the actual node name assigned by SLURM.

 If by mistake you close your terminal window, the tunnel will continue to run till you reach the time limit.
 To rejoin the slurm job, you can use the following command if you know the job ID: